Last updated: [04/18/2021]

 - Are health screening procedures in place at airports and other ports of entry?
 Yes

-- Visa extensions: The Royal Oman Police resumed services related to visas, civil status, passports, and traffic on July 1.
+- The Royal Oman Police resumed services related to visas, civil status, passports, and traffic on July 1.
 Driver licenses can be renewed online.
 Residents of Oman whose visas will expire also can renew their visas online.
-This includes residents currently in Oman and those stuck outside of Oman due to the travel restrictions.

 - Are U.S. citizens required to quarantine?
 Yes

-- Residents who may have been exposed to COVID-19 should call the Ministry of Health for quarantine guidance.
-Home or institutional quarantine will also apply to individuals who have had close contact with a confirmed case of COVID-19 or individuals with a severe acute respiratory infection.
+- Individuals who may have been exposed to COVID-19 should call the Ministry of Health for quarantine guidance.
+Institutional quarantine will also apply to individuals who have had close contact with a confirmed case of COVID-19 or individuals with a severe acute respiratory infection.

 Fines for Non-Compliance: